chrisguest75/devcontainer_examples/README.md

 NOTES:

-* Currently `vscode` does not support the nested indirect devcontainers.
+* ~~Currently `vscode` does not support the nested indirect devcontainers.
 Follow example [01_bash_container/README.md](./01_bash_container/README.md) using the cli to build start and attach.
-Or use the `./devcontainerctl.sh` script.
+Or use the `./devcontainerctl.sh` script.~~
+* You can now very easily use the Remote Containers extension to open the containers.
 * If you don't map the `.git` folder then you can't use codespaces to change and commit.

 ## Getting started